isabella232/kano-code/app/lib/challenge/README.md

 #### id

-This block allows to choose the id on the generated challenge.
-Only one allowed.
+This block allows you to choose the id of the generated challenge.
+Only one is allowed.

 #### Start